Members

 Alejandra M. Salinas

-Dr. Alejandra M. Salinas (*1964) is a professor of contemporary political theory at Universidad Nacional de Tres de Febrero and Universidad Católica Argentina in Buenos Aires (Argentina).
-Earlier, she served as a Research Director at Instituto Universitario Eseade.
-In her research, she focuses on contemporary classical liberalism, theories of democracy and populism, and a political reading of fiction literature.
+Dr. Alejandra M. Salinas (*1964) is a full professor of contemporary political theory at Universidad Nacional de Tres de Febrero and Universidad Católica Argentina in Buenos Aires (Argentina).
+In her research, she focuses on contemporary classical liberalism, theories of democracy and populism, and a political reading of Latin American fiction literature.
 She holds a B.A. in political science and a Ph.D. in sociology, both from Universidad Católica Argentina.

 Paolo Santori